cessnao3/PortsmouthRaceCalc/README.md

 ## Running the Program

 The program may be run in two different ways.
 The `main.py` file runs the race calculations and provides a text output to the console.
-The `app.py` file runs a Flask application such that the race information and series scoring is output in a web browser.
+The `build.py` file generates static HTML such that the race information and series scoring can be viewed in a web browser.
 This also allows for plots and other graphical representations of the scoring to be performed.

 ## Scoring Methodology